mpopv/pmtds/README.md

 $mixin-xl-min-width: 1440px;
 ```

-### A note about nesting media queries
+### Nesting and merging media queries

-This library adds media queries that contain a single selector, which may inflate the size of your CSS versus combining them.
-Available evidence, however, indicates that if you serve your files with Gzip [the difference is negligible](https://benfrain.com/inline-or-combined-media-queries-in-sass-fight/) because of the repetitive nature of media queries allowing Gzip to mostly nullify their weight.
+This library adds many media queries that contain a single selector, which may inflate the size of your CSS versus manually combining them.
+If you serve your files with Gzip [the difference will probably be small](https://benfrain.com/inline-or-combined-media-queries-in-sass-fight/), although you can also use tools like [node-css-mqpacker](https://github.com/hail2u/node-css-mqpacker) or [clean-css](https://github.com/jakubpawlowicz/clean-css)'s `mergeMedia` to combine media queries at compile time.

-If you're still concerned, you can use a tool like [PostCSS MQPacker](https://github.com/hail2u/node-css-mqpacker) to combine media queries at compile time.
-This may cause problems if you're doing a lot of overwriting down the cascade, instead of using a low-specificity methodology like BEM or Atomic CSS.

-Ultimately, you have to determine whether this tradeoff is worth it. pxsmlx is an ideal surgical tool for a component-based design pattern.
-But it can be abused if you're unnecessarily peppering it throughout a single long Sass file.
-In that use case, you may find that the most efficient way to use pxsmlx is sparingly alongside normal media queries, when you need to inject a set of breakpoint styles for a single property here and there.

 ### License
 - [MIT](https://github.com/mpopv/pxsmlx/blob/master/LICENSE)